planetfederal/workshops/workshops/geoserver/adv/slides/slides.rst

 We can delete it with a DELETE action directly to the resource's endpoint:

-Beware, though, that there was no confirmation dialog in this process.
+Warning: there was no confirmation dialog in this process.
 The resource was immediately deleted.

 --------------------------------------------------

 Transactional WFS
 =================

-* WFS = source code of the map
 * WFS = read-only
 * WFS-T = read/write (two way) communication